 - Ephemeris Type should be OBSERVER (default). - Set Target Body to the relevant solar-system body. - The Observer Location is most easily set to ALMA using the "Lookup named location" interface.
 Entering "ALMA" will enable a search and the entry that should be chosen is Atacama Large mm/sub-mm Array (ALMA) Center of Array [-7].
-These instructions have recently (Feb 2013) changed geocentric locations should no longer be used! - Time Span should be set as needed. he ephemeris should contain at least one row for every hour and, except for fast objects, one row every 20 minutes is sufficient.
+Note that geocentric locations should no longer be used. - Time Span should be set as needed.
+The ephemeris should contain at least one row for every hour and, except for fast objects, one row every 20 minutes is sufficient.
 The online system will linearly interpolate between rows in an ephemeris when determining the antenna pointing and propagation delay. - Of the many possible Table Settings, only Astrometric RA & DEC and Obsrv range & rng rate are required.
 If correctly chosen, the interface should read QUANTITIES=1,20.
 Do not select any of the optional settings as none have been tested with ALMA.
-It is known, however, that extra precision and elevation cutoff do not work.
+It is known, however, that the elevation cutoff option does not work and the OT will warn if this is selected.